ptheywood/gtc-2019-talk/presentation.md

 ???

-We cross validated the implementation using a set of 6 validation networks

-Targetting individual behaviours and combined effects of multiple behaviours.
+Once we had our implementation we cross validated using a set of networks designed to evaluate either individual behaviours, or the combined effects of multiple behaviours

-The real time visualisation was also incredibly useful during development.
+And during debugging the real-time interactive visualisations which FLAME GPU provides were invaluable.

 ---